jsfix-ci/cloudyday/README.md

 Tests are located inside `/test`.

+## Contribution Process

+Just fork and submit a pull request if you wish documenting what features you added.
+Thanks!

+## Contributers

-Written by *zephinzer* and licensed under GPLv3.
+Initially written by *zephinzer* and licensed under GPLv3.